Paibok: Publication history

-Paibok's first appearance was in Fantastic Four #358 (November 1991); he was created by Tom DeFalco, Paul Ryan and Danny Bulanadi.
+Paibok's first appearance was in Fantastic Four #358 (November 1991); he was created by Tom DeFalco, Paul Ryan, and Danny Bulanadi.

 Fictional character biography

 Paibok was born on the planet Tarnax IV, in the Tarnax System in the Andromeda Galaxy.
 His home planet was part of the Skrull Empire, but has since been destroyed.
-Paibok was trained at the Skrullian military academy, and became a Skrull espionage agent, and a captain in the Skrull armed forces.
+Paibok was trained at the Skrullian military academy, and became an espionage agent and captain in the Skrull armed forces.

 Lyja and Alicia

 The Skrull Empire seeks a way to defeat the Fantastic Four, who have handed them multiple defeats.
 Paibok suggests a subtle plan: replacing the Fantastic Four's associate Alicia Masters with Lyja, a Skrull spy and Paibok's former lover.
-Their relationship had not ended well.

 Lyja successfully impersonates Alicia and the real Alicia is held prisoner by Paibok.

 Eventually the Fantastic Four realize what had happened and come in search of Alicia.
 They confront Paibok on 'War World'.
 Paibok, now calling himself the "Power Skrull" after being augmented in a manner similar to the Super-Skrull, is prepared for the encounter and almost defeats the Fantastic Four and Lyja.

 Lyja seemingly sacrifices her life to protect the Human Torch and the Thing finally defeats Paibok.
 He is left for dead, buried under fallen rubble.